sachingsachin/cucumber-tutorial/tutorial-4/README.md

 #
 ```

+## pretty

 The first plugin-option "pretty" helps to print the tests as they are run with coloring.
 Hence it looks very nice on the console.

+## html:target/cucumber

+This helps in the generation of `target/cucumber/index.html` which contains a nice summary
+of the tests and can be viewed in a browser.

+## rerun:target/cucumber/rerun.txt

+If some scenarios fail, this plugin outputs their location.
+You can then just copy/paste the output to rerun only those scenarios.

+## usage:target/cucumber/usage.txt

+Shows the time spent by each step.
+Useful to hunt down slow steps.

+## Format of specifying a plugin

+Plugins like the above use the format `plugin-name:output-file`
+Some plugins (like the `html` plugin) take a directory instead of an output-file.
+If you do not specify any output-file (like the `pretty` plugin), then it outputs on the console.

 ```bash
 mvn clean test